ruby/rdoc/RI.md

 - Within a class:

-    Each of these commands prints documents
+    Each of these commands outputs documents
     for methods in the class `IO` (output omitted):

     ```sh